Treating and Managing Glaucoma

 Surgical procedures to reduce eye pressure:

-Laser surgery: A procedure called laser trabeculoplasty (pronounced truh-bek-u-low-plas-tee) uses a small laser beam to stimulate the structure that drains fluid from the eye.1,3,4 This helps to improve fluid drainage and reduce pressure build-up.1,3,4
+Laser surgery: A procedure called laser trabeculoplasty (pronounced truh-BEK-u-low-plas-tee) uses a small laser beam to stimulate the structure that drains fluid from the eye.2-4 This helps to improve fluid drainage and reduce pressure build-up.3,4

-Conventional surgery (filtering surgery): A procedure called a trabeculectomy (pronounced truh-bek-u-lek-tuh-me) creates an opening or ‘drainage flap’ in the white part of the eye, to help fluid drain from your eye more efficiently.1,3,4
+Incisional surgery (filtering surgery): A procedure called a trabeculectomy (pronounced truh-bek-u-LEK-tuh-me) creates an opening to help fluid drain from your eye more efficiently.3,4

-Drainage implant: A small silicone tube shunt is implanted into the eye to drain away excess fluid and lower the pressure levels.1,3,5 This is usually an option for cases of uncontrolled glaucoma or secondary glaucoma.1
+Drainage implant: A small tube shunt is implanted into the eye to drain away excess fluid and lower the pressure levels.3,5

 Follow your treatment to preserve your vision

-Following your treatment regimen properly is the only way to manage glaucoma and protect yourself against further vision loss.1,6 This means you need to take your medication/s in the right amounts and at the right times.6
+Following your treatment regimen properly is the only way to manage glaucoma and protect yourself against further vision loss.6 This means you need to take your medication/s in the right amounts and at the right times.6,7

-Managing glaucoma is a lifelong process.1 It’s essential that you have regular eye exams, so your eye care professional can monitor your condition and adjust your treatment plan if needed.1
+Managing glaucoma is a lifelong process.3,7 It’s important to have regular eye exams, so your eye care professional can monitor your condition and adjust your treatment plan if needed.2,3,7

 Discover some helpful tips for making your treatment easier here.